-Degree: Associate of Arts Emphasis: Youth Ministries Program Director: Mr. Jeffrey D. Riley
+Degree: Associate of Arts Emphasis: Youth Ministries Program Director: Jeffrey D. Riley

 - 1. Basic knowledge of biblical content and Christian Theology. - 2.
 Essentials of a proper methodology to interpret and apply the English Bible. - 3.
 Commitment to growth in Christian character and lifestyle. - 4.
 Develop an historical framework and Biblical philosophy for Christian education. - 5.
 Acquire a fundamental knowledge and methodology of youth ministry. - 6.
-Become acquainted with the uniqueness of adolescent development and how to reach them. - 7.
-Develop basic pastoral administration and leadership skills.
+Become acquainted with the uniqueness of adolescent development and how to reach them. - Develop basic pastoral administration and leadership skills.
+7.

-- 1. Complete a minimum of 66 semester credit hours. - 2.
-A 2.0 cumulative grade point average and a passing grade in all required courses. - 3.
-Every student must complete 50% of their program at Emmaus, therefore only a maximum of 30 credits or up to half of their program requirements can be transferred into Emmaus. - 4.
+- Complete a minimum of 66 semester credit hours. - A 2.0 cumulative grade point average and a passing grade in all required courses.
+2. - 3.
+Every student must complete 50% of their program through Emmaus, therefore only a maximum of 30 credits or up to half of their program requirements can be transferred into Emmaus. - 4.
 Complete the general graduation requirements listed in the Academic Life section of the catalog. - 5.
 Meet course requirements in the following areas:

-Bible/Theology (21 credits)

-Old Testament Survey 1 (BT 102) Old Testament Survey 2 (BT 104) New Testament Survey (BT 106) Survey of Doctrine (BT 151) Introduction to Biblical Interpretation (BT 120) Biblical Hermeneutics (BT 220) Bible/Theology Elective Servant Leader Training Seminar (CCS 115) Servant Leader Training (CCS 120) Chapel (CCS 110) Educational Ministries (19 credits) Marriage and Family Life (EM 109) Educational Ministries 1 (EM 106) EM Freshman Field Studies (EM 140) Technology in Ministry (EM 231) EM Sophomore Field Studies (EM 240) Introduction to Youth Ministry (EM 260) Youth Culture and Challenges (EM 310) Small Group Ministry (EM 320) Apologetics (PHI 350) or Christian Evidences (PHI 267) General Studies (26 credits) Fundamentals of Speech (COM 112) Fundamental Computer Literacy (CS 101) English Composition (ENG 101) Introduction to Literature (ENG 102) Transitions Seminar (FND 101) Western Civilization 1 or 2 (HIS 131/132) or American History 1 or 2 (HIS 235/236) Christian Life and Worldview (HUM 111) Introduction to Human Biology and Lab (SCI 241/242) or Introduction to Earth Science and Lab (SCI 230/231) Mathematics Elective
+Bible/Theology (21 credits) Old Testament Survey 1 (BT 102) Old Testament Survey 2 (BT 104) New Testament Survey (BT 106) Survey of Doctrine (BT 151) Introduction to Biblical Interpretation (BT 120) Biblical Hermeneutics (BT 220) Bible/Theology Elective Servant Leader Training Seminar (CCS 115) Servant Leader Training (CCS 120) Chapel (CCS 110) Educational Ministries (19 credits) Marriage and Family Life (EM 109) Educational Ministries 1 (EM 106) EM Freshman Field Studies (EM 140) Technology in Ministry (EM 231) EM Sophomore Field Studies (EM 240) Introduction to Youth Ministry (EM 260) Youth Culture and Challenges (EM 310) Educational Ministries 2 (EM 206) Apologetics (PHI 350) or Christian Evidences (PHI 267) General Studies (26 credits) Fundamental Computer Literacy (CS 101) English Composition (ENG 101) Survey of Literature (ENG 102) Transitions Seminar (FND 101) Western Civilization 1 or 2 (HIS 131/132) or American History 1 or 2 (HIS 235/236) Christian Life and Worldview (HUM 111) Introduction to Human Biology and Lab (SCI 241/242) or Introduction to Earth Science and Lab (SCI 230/231) Mathematics Elective Communication Elective

-Plan of Study for the Associate of Arts in Youth Ministries 2022-2023
+Associate of Arts in Youth Ministries 2024-2025